Common Cause Variation vs Special Cause Variation

-Differently from the common cause variation, special cause variation refers to known factors that have effects on a process.
+Unlike the common cause of variance, special cause of variance refers to known factors that have effects on a process.
 W. Edwards Deming introduced this concept.
-Special cause variations are the unusual, non-quantifiable, unexpected variances that were not encountered before in a process.
-Mostly a specific factor such as a rapid change in conditions or input parameters cause special cause variations.
+Special cause of variance are the unusual, non-quantifiable, unexpected variances that were not encountered before in a process.
+Mostly a specific factor such as a rapid change in conditions or input parameters causes special cause variations.

-On a control chart special cause variation indicates a non-random distribution around the control limit (or average limit).
+On a control chart special causes of variance indicates a non-random distribution around the control limit (or average limit).

-Special cause variations can usually be eliminated with adjustments to the processes, components or methods.
+Special causes of variance can usually be eliminated with adjustments to the processes, components or methods.
 They may cause serious problems if they are not eliminated.
 Special causes of variances are not inherent and usually originate from technical problems.

-Simlpy put, special cause variations are caused by unpredictable factors that can not be foreseen with the help of historical experience and records.
+Simply put, special cause of variance are caused by unpredictable factors that can not be foreseen with the help of historical experience and records.

 Examples for Special Cause Variation

 Assume that you are a project manager of a bridge construction project and you estimated 10 days to complete an excavation activity.
-When you started excavation, a technical problem occured in the hydrolic system of the excavator.
-This malfunction delayed this activity about 20 days.
-The problem is solved by fixing up the hydrolic system.
-This is an example for a special cause variation.
+When you started excavation, a technical problem occurred in the hydraulic system of the excavator.
+This malfunction delayed this activity for about 20 days.
+The problem is solved by fixing up the hydraulic system.
+This is an example of a special cause variation.